replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 #### Adding wordpress.yaml

 The second Custom Resource we'll create is [Helm Chart](https://docs.replicated.com/reference/custom-resource-helmchart).
-This file has information about the Wordpress Helm Chart.
-This file is specific to the Helm Chart, so if your application contains multiple, separate charts, you will need a manifest for each Helm Chart.
-You do not need to define a `Helm Chart` manifest for any chart included as a sub-chart.
+This file declares an instance of the Wordpress Helm Chart as part of your application. `spec.chart.name` and `spec.chart.version` instruct Replicated which tar.gz to use for the Helm Release.
+If your application contains multiple, separate charts, you will need a manifest with kind `HelmChart` for each Chart you want to include.
+You do not need to define a `HelmChart` kind for any chart included as a sub-chart.

 ```yaml
 #wordpress.yaml